Explore

 Accessibility

 The Morton Arboretum strives to provide a welcoming experience for all who visit.
 Four of the Vivid Creatures sculptures are placed along a loop of paved, accessible paths a little less than a mile long.
 Accessible restrooms are available in the Visitor Center, where the loop begins and ends.
 The fifth sculpture—Spectra, the brittle button snail—is located on the bern near Interstate Highway 88.
-Visiting this artwork involves a path covered in wood chips and a hill, so it is inaccessible to wheelchairs.
+Visiting this artwork involves an inclined, wood-chipped trail and a hill.
+It is inaccessible to wheelchairs.

 Most paths and gardens near the Visitor Center are paved and accessible.
 There are also short paved paths in the farther areas of the Arboretum, at the Big Rock Visitor Station and the Prairie Visitor Station.
 Learn more about Accessibility at The Morton Arboretum to plan your visit.
 Contact the Visitor Services team at (630) 968-0074 with any questions or accommodation needs.